-A better specifcation to look at when determining how loud a speaker will and, thereby, how much power you’ll need from the amplifier, is the sensitivity specification.
+A better specification to look at when determining how loud a speaker will be and, thereby, how much power you’ll need from the amplifier is the sensitivity specification.

 Speaker sensitivity is the capability of the speaker to convert electric power from an amplifier into sound.
 It is a measurement that refers to how loud a speaker will be at a given input signal level.